algolia/algoliasearch-wordpress/README.txt

 == Changelog ==

-As we believe in the Don't Repeat Yourself principle!
+As we believe in the Don't Repeat Yourself principle, checkout the changelog on the GitHub repository!

 [CHANGELOG](https://github.com/algolia/algoliasearch-wordpress/blob/master/CHANGELOG.md)